 Jack, seeing the first water start seeping into the cabin where he's been left alone and handcuffed to a pipe.

 Cal's expression when the first funnel starts to collapse.

-Jack gets a more mild one in when he overhears Captain Smith and Andrews discussing just how severe the damage to the ship was, simply stating in appropriately worried tones "oh, this is bad."
+Jack gets a more mild one in when he overhears Captain Smith and Thomas Andrews discussing just how severe the damage to the ship was, simply stating in appropriately worried tones "oh, this is bad."

-Older Than They Look: Many people can only hope to look as good as Rose does when they hit the big 100.
+Older than They Look: Many people can only hope to look as good as Rose does when they hit the big 100.
 Gloria Stuart, who played Rose was 86 at the time of filming, however.